-The Millbrae intermodal station is under construction to serve both Caltrain and the new BART - SFO Extension.
-The existing Caltrain Millbrae Station platform is being relocated approximately 800 feet north to the new Millbrae Avenue intermodal station, which will incorporate three BART tracks with one center and one side platform to facilitate train movements.
-One Caltrain / BART platform will provide for cross-platform transfers; other transfers will be accommodated via an aerial walkway.
-About 3,000 parking spaces will be provided with a pedestrian bridge to connect between the new parking structure and surface lots and the BART and Caltrain mezzanines.
+The Millbrae intermodal station serves both Caltrain and the new BART - SFO Extension.
+The existing Caltrain Millbrae Station platform has been relocated approximately 800 feet north to the new Millbrae Avenue intermodal station, which incorporates three BART tracks with one center and one side platform to facilitate train movements.
+One Caltrain / BART platform provides for cross-platform transfers; other transfers are accommodated via an aerial walkway.
+About 3,000 parking spaces are provided with a pedestrian bridge to connect between the new parking structure and surface lots and the BART and Caltrain mezzanines.